RedFireDigital/onfido/README.md

-# onfido-php
+# PartFire onfido

-onfido-php is a PHP API client for Onfido's REST API.
+This is a PHP API client for Onfido's REST API.

-# PartFire Modifications

-We have kept this library as close to the original as possible and so can be used as the [documentation](https://onfido.com/documentation#documents) states.
+We have kept this library as close to [the original](https://github.com/onfido/php-onfido) as possible and so can be used as the [documentation](https://onfido.com/documentation#documents) states.

-Im order to run the tests, you must update the AbstractTest file with your api token.
-The tests are not very good as they depend upon data on your Onfido account (e.g. customer ids).
+In order to run the tests, you must update the AbstractTest file with your api token.
+The tests are poor as they depend upon data on your Onfido account (e.g. customer ids).

 These are the original unit tests that Onfido provided.

 # Installation